 Almost three-quarters of the charities surveyed said the products they are able to source from In Kind Direct has meant they could simply keep going.

 Founded by HRH The Prince of Wales, In Kind Direct has distributed more than £200 million in value of donated products to charities, community groups and social enterprises.

 In Kind Direct’s Impact Report 2019 also found that:

 - 90% of recipient charities say they use products to tackle hygiene poverty, including period poverty.

 - 80% say the need for personal care products e.g. shampoo and toothpaste has remained the same or increased in the last year.

 - 94% of responding organisations helping people to improve their wellbeing use products from In Kind Direct.
 Almost a third of respondents say In Kind Direct has helped them to engage those people they otherwise could not.

 - 49% of respondents use products from In Kind Direct to provide emergency aid to those in crisis.

 Accessing products from In Kind Direct can make a crucial difference to the number of people charities can help and In Kind Direct is calling for more businesses to get involved and build product giving into their everyday operations.
 With responsible business strategies at the top of the corporate agenda for most manufacturers and retailers, as well as their customers, a huge 96% of companies that donate to In Kind Direct, said they would highly recommend their peers do the same.
 A simple step that will directly benefit UK charitable organisations operating here and overseas in very challenging times.

-Robin Boles, Chief Executive of In Kind Direct comments:
+Robin Boles, Former Chief Executive of In Kind Direct comments: